ibigen/PHASEfilter/docs/how_to_use.rst

 -  vcf1 - has he variants called from the ref1;
 -  vcf2 - has he variants called from the ref2.
 It is the hit;
 -  out - directory where the files will be saved;

+You can use a chain if exists:

+-  chain_A_B - chain from haplotype A to haplotype B;
+-  chain_B_A - chain from haplotype B to haplotype A;

 .. important::
    By default, heterozygous and homozygous form are defined by AC info for each variant.
 If AC = 1 is heterozygous, > 1 is homozygous.
 GATK adds this info tags at each variant,